 Income and losses from investment real estate or rental property are passive by definition - unless you're a real estate professional.
 Why is this important?
-Passive income may be subject to the 3.8% NIIT, and passive losses are deductible only against passive income, with the excess being carried forward.
+Passive activity income may be subject to the 3.8% NIIT, and passive activity losses are generally deductible only against income from other passive activities, with the excess being carried forward.